 G joined Watsi on May 5th, 2015.
-Three months ago, G joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-G's most recent donation traveled 9,000 miles to support Velonica, a loving mother from Malawi, to fund thyroid surgery.
+One year ago, G joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+G's most recent donation traveled 8,600 miles to support Sein, a day laborer and father of three from Thailand, to fund internal fixation surgery.